Consensys/evm-dafny/README.md

 This can take several minutes to complete, and requires that Geth's `evm` tool is installed and visible on `PATH`.
-Furthermore, the test generate process is governed by the files `tests/includes.txt` and `tests/excludes.txt`.
-The former determines which of the reference tests can be included, whilst the latter identifies specific cases to exclude.
+Furthermore, the test generation process is governed by the files `tests/includes.txt` and `tests/excludes.txt`.
+The former determines which of the reference tests should be included, whilst the latter identifies specific cases to exclude.
 Finally, the trace generation process is managed by the [EvmTools](https://github.com/DavePearce/EvmTools) framework.

 # Contributing